nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

 * `liststu` followed by `addlm 2 m/Low`  and `deletelm 2` deletes the LOW mark assigned to the 2nd student in the student list.
-* `findstu Betsy` followed by `deletelm 1` deletes latest sessions' mark for 1st student in the results of `findstu`.
+* `findstu Betsy` followed by `deletelm 1` deletes the latest sessions' mark for 1st student in the results of `findstu`.

 ### Deleting All Marks: `deleteam`